Where We Work

 Hear from our Young Learners

-Sangare Korotoumou
+Sangare Fanta

 “We shall measure our progress by the improvement in the health of our people; by the number of children in school, and by the quality of their education; by the availability of water and electricity in our towns and villages, and by the happiness which our people take in being able to manage their own affairs.”